-You will find a coolant temperature gage and a low coolant warning light on your vehicle's instrument panel.
-See "Engine Coolant Temperature Gage" and "Low Coolant Warning Light" in the Index.
+You will find a coolant temperature gage and a warning light about a hot engine on your instrument panel.
+See "Engine Coolant Temperature Gage" and "Engine Coolant Temperature Warning Light" in the Index.
+You also have a low coolant light on your instrument panel.
+See "Low Coolant Light" in the Index.